 Dallas Shampoo & Conditioner

-The shampoo lathers up easily and nicely and it’s got a nice scent.
-I wouldn’t say that the shampoo leaves your hair soft, so finishing off with a conditioner is a must.
+The Dallas thickening shampoo lathers up easily and nicely and has a nice scent.
+I wouldn’t say that the shampoo leaves your hair soft, so finishing it off with a conditioner is a must.
 It cleanses nicely, and the hair feels clean.
 But I do have to get in there about 2-3 times to make it really foam and remove buildup, especially, from dry shampoo.
-The thickening conditioner is thick and kind of difficult to shake and squeeze out of the bottle.
+The Dallas thickening conditioner is thick and kind of difficult to shake and squeeze out of the bottle.
 It makes the hair soft but, if I’m being honest, doesn’t feel as transformatively soft as the SachaJuan Ocean Mist conditioner.
-I do find the duo to add shine and health to my hair but it felt less thick than what I expected.
+I do find the duo to add shine and health to my hair but it felt less thick than I expected.

 Update: After trying a bunch of different shampoos and then coming back to this one, I must say that it does a great job in adding more volume to the hair.
 The conditioner, however, could’ve been better.